-Demographics & Population Estimates
+Demographics & Population Estimates: Why Does it Matter?

-2010 census figures have determined Onslow County’s population 170,355 and the City of Jacksonville’s population of 70,145.
-It is estimated the actual City population is 81,612, as some military living in Jacksonville were not counted.
+2010 census figures determined Onslow County’s population is 170,355 and the City of Jacksonville’s population is 70,145.
+It is estimated the actual City population is 81,612, as some military members and youth living in Jacksonville were not counted.

 You Count Here: Ensuring An Accurate Count 2020